UK property funds slash high street exposure during difficult 18 months

 He added that while this "has proven to be successful", there remain "certain parties who still refuse to discuss arrears".

-As a result, property funds managers have been actively reallocating capital away from bricks and mortar retail to online competitors, with assets like warehouses becoming an increasingly attractive investment.
+As a result, property fund managers have been actively reallocating capital away from bricks-and-mortar retail to online competitors, with assets like warehouses becoming an increasingly attractive investment.

 Fund manager and co-head of institutional UK real estate at Columbia Threadneedle James Coke explained in March: "Within the MSCI UK Property Monthly index, net disinvestment from retail has totalled £3.6bn over the past five years, averaging £60m a month.